 We would like to share some information about the cheaper line of radios Such as, Baofung, BTech, Wouxon, TYT, Luxtion, Anytone Lution and others.
-Receiver performance that some of the time results in operators complaining about poor coverage in areas that have very good service. along with poor sounding transmit audio and mic key clicks at the end of transmit.
+Receiver performance that some of the time results in operators complaining about poor coverage in areas that have very good service.
+Along with poor sounding transmit audio and mic key clicks at the end of transmit.
 Our engineers have tested all of the above brands in our labs and found that the largest shortcut taken by these manufacturers is the Receiver AGC control circuits that ultimately set the fate of a radio in multiple ways.
 We would encourage operators to learn about the shortcuts these manufacturers take and ask to consider other options.

 Daily Repeater Operation:

 Lead others by your example on the air!
+Think about what your saying, is it encouraging….interesting or just plain boring?

 PLEASE, don’t quick key.
 Allow time for the repeater to drop and others to join or clear.
 This is the most critical policy – otherwise it will block operators out.